 Less demanding than the Cotswold Way

-The Cross Cotswold Pathway forms part of the MacMillan Way, a coast to coast 290 mile (467 km) trail running from Boston, Lincolnshire on east coast to Abbotsbury, Devon or Barnstable, Cornwall in the south-west.
-The trail was promoted by the MacMillan Cancer Charity to raise funds for its work and we donate part of our profit from each walking tour along the Pathway.
+The Cross Cotswold Pathway forms part of the MacMillan Way, a coast-to-coast 290 mile (467 km) trail running from Boston, Lincolnshire on the east coast of England to Abbotsbury, Devon or Barnstaple, Cornwall in the south-west.
+The trail is promoted by the MacMillan Cancer Charity to raise funds for its work and we donate part of our profit from each walking tour along the Pathway.

 If you’d like to see some images from the trail, check out our album on Flickr.